graphcore-research/synth-kgqa/README.md

 </figure>
 </div>

-This repository contains the code to reproduce the results of the paper "Ground-Truth Subgraphs for Better Training and Evaluation of Knowledge Graph Augmented LLMs".
+This repository contains the code to reproduce the results of the paper [Ground-Truth Subgraphs for Better Training and Evaluation of Knowledge Graph Augmented LLMs](https://arxiv.org/abs/2511.04473).

 ## Setup